-The key to a successful project is gathering the right information about the requirements before starting it.
+The key to a successful software development is gathering the right information about the requirements before starting it.
 Most of the projects don’t gather the requirements properly and end up as unsuccessful pursuits.
 But there’s an easy way to alleviate this problem known as requirements gathering.

 What is Requirement Gathering?